vstconsulting/vstutils/doc/config.rst

 If you run vstutils-based application at multiple nodes (clusterization), you should use some of client-server database (SQLite not suitable) shared for all nodes.

-If you use MySQL there is a list of required settings, that you should create for correct database work.
+There is a list of required settings, that you should create for correct database work while using MySQL.

 Firstly, if you use MariaDB and you have set timezone different from "UTC" you should run next command: